javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 [cut]

-Here's a bird-eye view of what we have when JavaScript runs in a web-browser:
+Here's a bird's-eye view of what we have when JavaScript runs in a web-browser:

 ![](windowObjects.png)